The Most Widely Acclaimed Restaurant in the Cotswolds

-Looking out over a private walled garden, the Lords’ dining room is everything that a Michelin star restaurant in the Cotswolds should be.
-Enjoy pre-dinner drinks and canapés in the bar or drawing room, then surrender yourself to our expert team of waiting staff, including our talented sommelier.
-Jeremie Guirard is guardian to some 1000 wine bins, carefully stored in the Lords’ 17th century cellars – do pop down for a look if you’re staying with us.
-Dinner is a beautifully paced piece of theatre, with various tasting menus available.
+Looking out over a private walled garden, the Lords’ dining room is everything that a fine restaurant in the Cotswolds should be.
+Enjoy pre-dinner drinks and canapés in the bar or drawing room, before letting our expert team of waiting staff take care of you.
+Hundreds of wine bins are carefully stored in the Lords’ 17th-century cellars – our Sommelier would be delighted to show you around.

 Wines for a Luxury Cotswold Manor House Hotel.